ravialdy/ravialdy.github.io/_posts/2023-07-29-cavp-paper-review.md

 Here is the presentation slides when I did paper review about Visual Prompting For Adversarial Robustness paper.

-[Download Slides](/assets/pdf/(Ravialdy) Paper Review of Visual Prompting For Adversarial Robustness, Current Progress, and Next Plan.pdf)
+[Download Slides](/assets/pdf/(Ravialdy) Paper Review of Visual Prompting For Adversarial Robustness.pdf)